Argentina Begins World Cup Title Defense Against Algeria

 - Argentina: Juan Musso, Geronimo Rulli, Emiliano Martinez, Nicolas Tagliafico, Gonzalo Montiel, Lisandro Martinez, Cristian Romero, Nicolas Otamendi, Facundo Medina, Nahuel Molina, Leandro Paredes, Rodrigo De Paul, Valentin Barco, Giovanni Lo Celso, Exequiel Palacios, Thiago Almada, Alexis Mac Allister, Enzo Fernandez, Julian Alvarez, Lionel Messi, Nico Gonzalez, Giuliano Simeone, Nico Paz, Jose Manuel Lopez, Lautaro Martinez.

-- Algeria: Melvin Mastil, Oussama Benbot, Loucif Zidane, Aissa Mandi, Achraf Abada, Mohamed Amine Gueye, Zinedine Belled, Jaouen Hadjam, Rayan Ait-Nouri, Rafik Belghali, Ramy Bensebaini, Samir Chergui, Ramiz Zerrouki, Housseim Aouar, Fares Chaibi, Hicham Boudaoui, Nabil Bentaleb, Ibrahim Mazigh, Yacine Titraoui, Riyad Mahrez, Amine Gouiri, Anis Hadj Moussa, Nadir Benbouali, Mohamed Amoura, Adil Boulbina, Fares Ghedjemis.
+- Algeria: Melvin Mastil, Oussama Benbot, Loucif Zidane, Aissa Mandi, Achraf Abada, Mohamed Amine Touga, Zinedine Belled, Jaouen Hadjam, Rayan Ait-Nouri, Rafik Belghali, Ramy Bensebaini, Samir Chergui, Ramiz Zerrouki, Houssem Aouar, Fares Chaibi, Hicham Boudaoui, Nabil Bentaleb, Ibrahim Maza, Yacine Titraoui, Riyad Mahrez, Amine Gouiri, Anis Hadj Moussa, Nadir Benbouali, Mohamed Amoura, Adil Boulbina, Fares Ghezzem.

 This specific news has been automatically translated by AI.
 As a result, there may be some inaccuracies or language errors.